 Around midnight on August 14th, Captain Miles Standish and 14 men entered Corbitant’s wigwam at Nemasket but discovered he had gone back to his village.

-Three members of the tribe were injured trying to escape the wigwam and from them the pilgrims learned that Squanto was alive and well.
+Three members of the tribe were injured trying to escape the wigwam and from them the colonists learned that Squanto was alive and well.

-After reuniting with Squanto the next day, the pilgrims headed home to Plymouth along with three injured tribesmen, to dress their wounds.
+After reuniting with Squanto the next day, the colonists headed home to Plymouth along with three injured tribesmen, to dress their wounds.

-The pilgrim’s bravery that night won them the respect of the Wampanoag.
+The colonists’s bravery that night won them the respect of the Wampanoag.
 Corbitant later told the pilgrims he no longer wished them harm and peace between the two sides lasted another fifty years.

-Mayflower: A Story of Courage, Community, and War; Nathaniel Philbrick; 2007
+Philbrick; Nathaniel.
+Mayflower: A Story of Courage, Community, and War.
+Penguin Group, 2007